Nules84/CI_PP2_ArtiQuiz/README.md

 ### **OTHER FEATURES** <a name="other-feat"></a>

- * ArchiQuiz's website has a favicon image which displays in a user's web browser tab.
+ * ArtiQuiz's website has a favicon image which displays in a user's web browser tab.
 The image is a small purple square with a gold coloured "Q" within it.
- This favicon image keeps to the ArchiQuiz's colour theme, and also the font used throughout the whole website.
+ This favicon image keeps to the ArtiQuiz's colour theme, and also the font used throughout the whole website.
 This has been added for improved UX.

 ---

  ## :pencil2: **FEATURES LEFT TO IMPLEMENT** <a name="features-left"></a>

  * Currently, there is no way for users to save their score on a device and then access their score on another device.
 Currently, scores are saved on local storage, therefore they cannot be accessed anywhere other than the device they originated from.
-This means that each device ArchiQuiz is played on will have a completely different leaderboard.
+This means that each device ArtiQuiz is played on will have a completely different leaderboard.
  In the future, cloud storage will be implemented so that players from different households/friendship groups will be able to compete against each other, rather than the current situation where people are limited to one device.